Single AutoResponder

 <<FIRSTNAME>>

-The <<FIRSTNAME>> tag allows you to customize each e-mail for each specific subscriber.
-It's a great way to build rapport/familiarity with your visitors and increase the e-mail's open rate.
+The <<FIRSTNAME>> tag allows you to customize each email for each specific subscriber.
+It's a great way to build rapport/familiarity with your visitors and increase the email's open rate.

-Whenever you paste the <<FIRSTNAME>> tag into a text entry box (ex., subject, salutation, text block or a text link block), AutoResponder Builder replaces that tag with a subscriber's first name.
+Whenever you paste the tag into a text entry box (e.g., subject, salutation, text block or a text link block), Autoresponder Builder replaces that tag with a subscriber's first name.

 However, in order to use this tag effectively, you must first collect each visitor's first name through your form (i.e., your form has the "Use" and "Req." checkboxes selected for the First Name field).
-If you use the <<FIRSTNAME>> tag without having a visitor's first name, the AutoResponder Builder replaces it with a blank.
+If you use the <<FIRSTNAME>> tag without having a visitor's first name, Autoresponder Builder replaces it with a blank.

-Build the Main Body of Your AutoResponder
+Build the Main Body of Your Autoresponder

 - Enter a headline with the Headline block.